open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 That is why, in the output of `pmap`, there is a column with a filename.

 Mapping of a file results in getting a pointer to its contents and then using that pointer.
-This way, reading and writing to a file is an exercise or pointer copying, instead of the use of `read` / `write`-like system calls.
+This way, reading and writing to a file is an exercise of pointer copying, instead of the use of `read` / `write`-like system calls.

-In the `support/copy/` folder there are two source code files and a script:
+In the `support/copy/` folder, there are two source code files and a script:

 * `read_write_copy.c` implements copying with `read` / `write` syscalls
 * `mmap_copy.c` implements copying using `mmap`